Prevailing Wages California

 Please visit the DIR website to find the specific rates applicable to each craft, classification, or type of work and the geographic locality within the state.

-In California, prevailing wages are the norm for most public works projects and their workers.
-However, exemptions exist to this rule.
-Here's a clear breakdown of who or what qualifies for exemption:
+In California, prevailing wages are typically mandated for most public works projects and their associated workers.
+However, there are specific exemptions to this rule.
+Here's a detailed breakdown of who or what qualifies for exemption:

-2. Federal Government Control: Projects under 100% federal funding and management are exempt from state prevailing wage laws.
-Partial federal funding usually entails compliance with prevailing wage guidelines.
+2. Federal Government Control: Projects that are entirely federally funded and managed are exempt from California's state prevailing wage laws.
+When federal funding is partial, prevailing wage requirements usually apply per state guidelines.

-3. Volunteers and Non-Profits: Individuals volunteering for non-profits or public projects are not subject to prevailing wages.
-While not contracted by the awarding body, they may still receive reasonable accommodations.
+3. Volunteers and Non-Profits: Volunteers working for non-profits or on public projects are not required to be paid prevailing wages.
+Although not contracted by the awarding body, volunteers may receive reasonable accommodations without triggering prevailing wage requirements.

 California Prevailing Wage FAQs